FudanSELab/violationTracker/INSTALL-DETAIL.md

 cd icse-artifact/
 /bin/bash configureEnvironment.sh
 ```

+In this step, the docker images are loaded and should be ready to accept requests from ViolationTracker.

 **Note**: The working directory is **icse-artifact/**.
 After unpacking all components, it will take about 3GB disk space.
 Please allow approximately 5GB of disk space in the directory for data storage.
 If you are planning to try ViolationTracker on more projects, please prepare more disk space.